-In addition to practicing law, Brian has also held elective office for 27 years.
-Jeffries was an Ingham County Commissioner, a Lansing Community College Board of Trustees Member, and a Lansing City Council Member.
-Brian has also served the Lansing community and region by volunteering on numerous local boards and commissions.
-He was a member and Vice-President of the Lansing Housing Commission, a member of the Capital Area Community Service Board of Directors, President of the Retired and Senior Volunteer Programs of Ingham, Eaton and Clinton Counties Board of Directors, and served as Co-Chairperson of Lansing Mayor Schor’s Transition Team.
-Other affiliations include the ACLU, NAACP (Silver Life Membership), Trout Unlimited, and St. Casimir Catholic parish.
+In addition to practicing law, Brian has also held elective office for 27 years where he served as an Ingham County Commissioner, a Lansing Community College Board of Trustee Member, and a Lansing City Council Member.
+Brian has also served the Lansing community and region by volunteering on numerous local boards and commissions including the Lansing Housing Commission, Capital Area Community Services Board of Directors, Capital Regional International Airport Authority, Tri-County Office on Aging, Tri-County Regional Planning Commission, Lansing Economic Development Corporation Board of Directors, and was appointed Co-Chairperson of Lansing Mayor Schor’s Transition Team.
+Other affiliations include the ACLU, NAACP (Silver Life), Trout Unlimited, and St. Casimir Catholic parish.

-Adam Cozort is admitted to the State Bar of Michigan and is a member of the Ingham County Bar Association.
-In his free time, Adam is an avid fan of Michigan State University sports, golfs, and spends time with his wife Emily and their corgi Annabelle.
+Adam is licensed and admitted to practice law in all State courts and is a member of the Ingham County Bar Association.
+In his free time, Adam is an avid fan of MSU sports, golf, and spending time with his wife Emily and their corgi Annabelle.

-Danielle is a 2L at Michigan State University College of Law.
-Prior to law school, Danielle completed her undergraduate degree in Criminology with a minor in Psychology at Florida State University in Tallahassee, Florida.
-At Michigan State, she is involved in Women’s Law Caucus as the Events Coordinator, Council of Graduate Students as the Law Liaison, and the Student Bar Association as the Graduate Liaison.
+Danielle is in her second year at the Michigan State University College of Law.
+Prior to law school, Danielle earned her bachelor’s degree in Criminology with a minor in Psychology at Florida State University in Tallahassee, Florida.
+At Michigan State, Danielle is a member of the Women’s Law Caucus and serves as its Events Coordinator.
+She is the Law School Liaison to the Council of Graduate Students where she is a member of its Executive Board and also serves as the Graduate Liaison to the Student Bar Association.
 Her internships have focused on client advocacy and litigation, examining the effects of criminal proceedings on victims.
 Her study interests include domestic violence, victim services, and the effect of the criminal justice system on young adults.

 Tyler is a 2L at Michigan State University College of Law.
 After graduation, he intends to become a public defender.
 When not in the office, Tyler hosts “On the Banks,” a podcast about MSU-related news, and writes on the same subject at onthebanksmsu.com.
 He also serves as Vice Chair of the University Committee on Academic Governance.
 Tyler obtained his bachelor’s degree in Political Theory & Constitutional Democracy from Michigan State University in 2017, and he spent one year as the Assistant Director of ASMSU’s Student Rights Advocates.